 Of course, your child may have to take out loans or make regular payments in the future.
 With college fees and car purchases likely looming, it’s time to introduce them to the fact that they may have to make controlled purchases beyond their means.

-Help them to decide on a percentage of their allowance that they’d be willing to save every week until they can buy each listed item.
-Through doing this, you instil the very basics of budgeting into your child’s mind without all the fuss.
+Help them decide on a percentage of their allowance they’d be willing to save every week until they can buy each listed item.
+By doing this, you instill the very basics of budgeting into your child’s mind without all the fuss.